 Example 1: Graphs can provide some insight into both the potential number of customers and the costs associated with parking and storing the truck.
-The program, FTDLS, will load the data for the variables with regard to each site into named lists as given above (Figure 2).
-The sites are denoted by a number from 1 to 11 as indicated in Figure 1.
-(Note: To access the named lists use 2nd list (stat) NAMES.)
+The tns file Food_Truck.tns contains data for the variables listed about each site.
+(Figure 2)